Options

 Introduction

 Amazon Chime SDK for JavaScript allows builders to choose a downlink policy on each device when joining a meeting.
 Downlink policies control the way how a recipient subscribes to the remote video sources.
-This document explains how to use the VideoPriorityBasedPolicy introduced in version 2.8, how it differs from the existing policies and how builders can take advantage of it to meet their use cases.
+This document explains how to use the VideoPriorityBasedPolicy introduced in version 2.8, how it differs from the default behavior, and how builders can take advantage of it to meet their use cases.

-Under constrained networks where simulcast is in use, VideoPriorityBasedPolicy may lower the resolution of remote video sources, starting with the lowest priority sources.
-All video sources are separeted into multiple groups by different priorities.
+It is recommended to enable simulcast or SVC to fully take advantage of the network adaptation capabilities, and to avoid the need to fully pause videos unless under extreme network conditions.
+When simulcast is in use, VideoPriorityBasedPolicy may lower the resolution of remote video sources in response to network constraints, starting with the lowest priority sources.
+All video sources are separated into multiple groups by different priorities.
 If all video sources within same priority group are at the lowest resolution possible, or simulcast is not being used, the policy may further pause video tiles until the network has recovered.
 Same operations will be repeated group by group, from priority lowest to highest.

 If you want to keep the last frame of the video stream when paused due to insufficient bandwidth, please set MeetingSessionConfiguration.keepLastFrameWhenPaused to true.